OpenTermsArchive/engine/CONTRIBUTING.md

 We acknowledge the efforts of our contributors by listing them on our [website](https://opentermsarchive.org) and this is made possible by the use of the [All Contributors bot](https://allcontributors.org/docs/en/bot/overview).

-That enables adding a contributor with a comment on an issue or pull request, without writing code.
+All Contributors enables adding a contributor with a comment on an issue or pull request, without writing code.
 To do this, please use the [dedicated issue](https://github.com/OpenTermsArchive/engine/issues/1073) on this repository.

 Please read the following [contributing guide](https://github.com/OpenTermsArchive/opentermsarchive.org/blob/main/CONTRIBUTING.md#list-a-new-contributor-in-the-open-terms-archive-website).